 Critters in the Wall

-If you have critters in your walls, like mice, squirrels or other burrowing animals, your dog's sensitive ears will pick up their scratching even if you cannot hear a thing.
-Since dogs are territorial and hunters by nature, your dog will look at the unusual sound as threatening and this will result in him staring at the source of the sound and growling or barking.
-In most cases, the spot that he focuses on is where the critters are residing in between the walls.
+If you have small animals in your walls, like mice, squirrels or even raccoons, your dog's sensitive ears will pick up their scratching even if you cannot hear a thing.
+Since dogs are territorial and hunters by nature, your dog will look at the unusual sound as threatening and resulting in what looks like a starting contest with the plaster.
+He may even bark or growl in an attempt to show his dominance over the burrowing animals.
+In most cases, the spot that he focuses on is where the critters are crawling around in between the walls.

 Sometimes a dog will bark or growl just to get some attention because he knows that his owner will give it to him.
 Dogs don't always separate good attention from bad attention, so if you scold your dog for growling at the wall, he may just do it again in the near future in order to get you to pay more attention to him.